 Egg Hunt Tradition

-The Easter Egg Hunt Tradition is a game for children held on or around Easter Day every single year.
+The Easter Egg Hunt Tradition is a game for children held on or around Easter Day every year.
 Adults hide colorful eggs in the grass, around the house, in the house, or even in the car, and the children set off in search of them, the action leaving, of course, with laughter, fun, and good cheer.
 No Easter party is complete without an egg hunt.

 What do people do in Australia on Easter Sunday?

 Easter is a holiday full of spiritual significance, and although its symbol is the same all over the world, some countries celebrate Easter according to their traditions and customs.
 So, here are the most incredible Easter customs other countries have, some of which will shock and inspire you.

 In Australia, on Easter Sunday, many families arrange a hunt in their homes and gardens to see which family members find the most eggs.
 Then they sit with relatives at the table, where they eat roast lamb, beef, or chicken with roast vegetables such as potatoes, carrots, or pumpkin.
 Bunnies and chocolate eggs are also famous.

 Lately, at Easter, they have been selling an endangered chocolate animal specific to the area.
 People have been flocking to have as many chocolate figurines representing this little animal as possible, mainly as the money raised has been used to protect this species.

 Key Verse related to Easter Day